Chicago Transit Authority: Bus

-In 1995, the CTA placed an experimental order of their first 65 low floor transit buses from New Flyer Industries D40LF.
-Also, that same year, the CTA received its last order of high floor buses from Flxible Corporation, shortly before the manufacturer folded.
-In 1998, the CTA placed an order for 484 new low floor transit buses from Canadian bus-building firm Nova Bus.
-This executed move billed the CTA as Nova's American launch customer for the latter's signature product, the LFS series.
-This was also done to meet the "Buy American" requirements for buses in the United States transit bus market, since General Motors ceased bus production and Flxible went out of business.
-Lastly, these buses replaced the ones that were built in 1983 and 1985 as these buses both lack air conditioning, aging, and not ADA compliant.

-Today CTA's current fleet of buses is mostly dominated by New Flyer's D40LF, numbered 1000–2029, which replaced buses that were built in 1991 and 1995.
+As of December 2025, CTA's fleet of buses is mostly dominated by Nova Bus Nova Bus LFS.
+Formerly, New Flyer's D40LF dominated the fleet which replaced buses that were built in 1991 and 1995.
 In 2014, CTA ordered 400 new buses from Nova.
 The number increased to 425 after it exercised an option.
-The buses are numbered 7900–8324.
-The CTA exercised another option for an additional twenty-five buses, numbered 8325–8349, from Nova Bus.
-Nova Bus delivered an additional 600 new buses (numbered 8350–8949) which replaced the remainder of the older Nova buses that were delivered between 2000 and 2002, in addition to starting the retirement of New Flyer D40LF buses delivered between 2006 and 2009.
+The CTA exercised another option for an additional twenty-five buses, from Nova Bus.
+Nova Bus delivered an additional 600 new buses which replaced the remainder of the older Nova buses that were delivered between 2000 and 2002, in addition to starting the retirement of New Flyer D40LF buses delivered between 2006 and 2009.